Chapter 12:

 We sat up at the same time.
 Sen held a bleeding mouth with his hand.
 He was laughing.
 “Y-you really–you really… ow…”

-I would’ve apologized, but I wasn’t sorry.
-At all.
-I also wanted to laugh.
+I would’ve apologized, but I wasn’t sorry, so I held his gaze and shrugged.

-And of course Yukimura and Aoko showed up.
+And of course Yukimura and Aoko followed.
 “Nice,” said Yukimura.
 “We leave for five minutes and this happens.”

 Tissu, who had been cackling, immediately straightened and tossed her hair over her shoulder.

 Hisui and the Igasu helped Sen up.
 Mostly Hisui.
-“The twink can heal, right?”
-He asked.
-“How about he uses me as practice?”
+“The twink is a healer, right?”
+Sen asked.
+“What if he uses me to practice?”

-While Aoko turned on her back, Yukimura tried, and failed, to heal Sen’s injury.
-It wasn’t even that hard.
+While Aoko turned on her back (because blood), Yukimura tried, and failed, to heal Sen’s injury.
+It wasn’t even that bad.
 I’d split his lip at best.
 But noo.
 Some other girl from a nearby squad joined, and together, they healed such a life-threatening injury.
 “Thank you, thank you,” Sen told the girl clearly ogling him.
 “Very strong candidates this time, huh, Connie?”

 Connie closed his eyes, but it wasn’t a smile.
 “How is Hiyamahanabi?”

 “Curiosity, of course!
-This is the biggest batch of sacrificial goats you’ve gotten in a while.
-Ah, sorry… Toags?”
+This is the biggest batch of sacrificial goats you’ve gotten in a while.”

 “Nickname them as you wish,” Connie said.
 “Just don’t do anything you might regret.”

 “I won’t.
-Don’t worry.
-Since I’m good now, I’ll go test other outlanders.”
+Anyway, since I’m all good now, I’ll go test other outlanders.”

 The look on Connie’s face was vicious.
 Did he know what was going on–whatever was going on?
 Why not stop it, then?
-I could’ve asked this, but instead I turned so I wouldn’t have to face him or apologize.
-Instead, there was Hisui and Tissu, shaking their pom-poms.
+I could’ve asked this, but instead I turned so I wouldn’t have to face him and/or be forced to apologize.

 One of the Igasu staff said, “What happened?”
-And then, “Oh, my,” and then, “Of course it was Connie’s group,” for it spoke to a co-worker.
+And then, “Oh, my,” and then, “Of course it was Connie’s group,” as a co-worker spilled the gossip.

 So… batches, huh?